AngeloGalav/multiple-couriers-planning/README.md

 - C5: In each courier's path (row of tour), each courier must deliver each package only once.

 - C6: Symmetry breaking constraint.
-Whith the variables and constraints defined above, we ignore the placement of zeros in our path rows, so the same path can be represented with any distribution of zeros inside the path. (for example the paths 1-5-3-8-0-0 and 1-0-5-0-3-8 are equivalent).
-This constraint requires all zeros to be after the the end of a path, removing this kind of simmetry.
+With the variables and constraints defined above, we ignore the placement of zeros in our path rows, so the same path can be represented with any distribution of zeros inside the path. (for example the paths 1-5-3-8-0-0 and 1-0-5-0-3-8 are equivalent).
+This constraint requires all zeros to be after the the end of a path, removing this kind of symmetry.

+## Todo
+- [ ] Automatizzare i benchmark di un dato modello (guardare esempi prof su virtuale)
+- [ ] Provare euristica per variabile e scelta dei valori (combinarle)
+    - [ ] Stessa cosa con search strategies